 Between the day after Christmas and January 31, bring ornament-free trees to:

-The Township Offices at 1286 Black Rock Road (during township office hours)
+The Township Offices between the police building and the skate park (during township office hours)

 The Compost Site at 1094 Longford Road (during listed drop off times Saturdays and Wednesdays - See the calendar for times)